 - Growth can be painful and can carry on right into adulthood, think of a wisdom tooth growing through

-- Children can have growth spurts and can suddenly become clumsy and awkward
+- Children and teenagers can have growth spurts and can suddenly become clumsy and awkward

 - Children’s muscles have a higher water content than adults’ muscles, which means they can tire more easily but also accounts for them fidgeting